nemac/geogaddi/README.md

 ###0.2
 - (RD) Use GZ end to end
-	- (C) Then enable S3 GZ content-encoding header in integrator
+	- (JH) Then enable S3 GZ content-encoding header in integrator
 - (RD) Add all new JSON properties to Java properties format handler

 ###0.3